 Now you might be asking yourself, “Between digital and traditional tithing, which is the best?”
-To answer this question, let’s look at a few different methods that can be used for church giving.
+To answer this question, let’s look at a few different methods you can use for church giving.

-- Online giving forms: Online giving forms are popular with nonprofits and churches alike thanks to the ease with which supporters can give.
-Your donation forms should be easy to navigate to from your church website and quick to complete— only requiring minimal necessary information.
-The simpler the process, the more likely people will give!
+- Online giving forms: Online giving forms are popular with nonprofits and churches alike, thanks to the ease with which supporters can give.
+Your donation forms should be easy to navigate from your church website and quick to complete—only requiring necessary information.

-- Text-to-tithe: Take this simplified process one step further with text-to-tithe.
-Congregants can text your specified mobile tithing phone number with a predetermined keyword and receive a link to an online giving page in seconds.
+- Text-to-tithe: Take a simplified online giving process one step further with text-to-tithe.
+Congregants can text your mobile tithing phone number with a predetermined keyword and receive a link to an online giving page in seconds.
 Once they fill out their payment information once, future tithes can be sent in just two clicks, making it more convenient than ever.

-In most cases, the answer to “what is the best way to collect tithes,” is going to be a combination of many tactics.
+In most cases, the answer to “what is the best way to collect tithes” is going to be a combination of many tactics.
 Introduce online giving for churches and promote your text-to-tithe number, but don’t remove the option for physical, in-person donations.
 That way, everyone can give in the way that’s most comfortable for them.
-And after all, the money all ends up in the same fund!
+After all, the money ends up in the same fund!

-If you’ve decided to implement text-to-tithe in your church’s overall giving strategy, you might be wondering what is the best way to go about it.
+If you’ve decided to implement text-to-tithe in your church’s overall giving strategy, you might be wondering what the best way to go about it is.
 Here are some tips you can follow to bring about maximum results in the simplest way possible.

 1. Promote text-to-tithe in multiple ways (especially at first).

-Be sure to promote text-to-tithe across as many marketing outlets as possible, including your social media pages, website, church newsletters, service bulletins, and any other forms of church-wide communications.
+Be sure to promote text-to-tithe across as many platforms as possible, including your social media pages, website, church newsletters, service bulletins, and any other forms of church-wide communications.
 That means getting the word out about your unique text-to-tithe phone number and the keywords you choose.

 Plus, be sure to explain in-service (during the call to offering) the benefits and process involved in mobile tithing for the first several weeks of implementation.
-Then, continue to feature your text-to-tithe information on the screen during giving times going forward.
+Then, continue to feature your text-to-tithe information on the screen during future giving times.

 2. Clearly explain the giving process for new users.